Prairie Women's Health Centre of Excellence

 Entitlements and Health Services for First Nations and Métis Women in Manitoba and Saskatchewan

-K. Bent, J. Havelock, M. Haworth-Brockman
+K. Bent, J. Havelock and M. Haworth-Brockman

 Evaluating Programs for Women: a Gender-Specific Framework (2000 Revised Edition)